Tired of Taking Medication

 My undergrad and residency was at the University of Kansas School of Medicine.
 I’ve had my medical license in the state of Florida since 2003.
 I am a member of the Society of Laparoscopic Surgeons and also a member of the American College of Surgeons.

-- As a practicing trauma surgeon, I can diagnose and rectify any unexpected situation that may arise
+- As a practicing trauma surgeon, Dr. Moore can diagnose and rectify any unexpected situation that may arise

-- My staff takes pride in being being the best post-op team in the country, you become apart of our medical family
+- Dr. Moore’s staff takes pride in being being one of the best post-op teams in the country.

 One of the Best in the nation?

 → All surgeries are performed in hospitals specially equipped to perform Gastric Sleeve Surgeries.

 → Dr.Moore offers comprehensive health care that truly focuses on the patient, at all stages throughout the surgical and weight loss journey.